yubaoquan/cyclejs-demo/README.md

 ### install

-install puer so that you can view the page as from server, this will avoid getting the error `Origin null is not allowed by Access-Control-Allow-Origin
+<del> install puer so that you can view the page as from server, this will avoid getting the error `Origin null is not allowed by Access-Control-Allow-Origin
-` when demo sending an http request while you view the demo page just from file system.
+` when demo sending an http request while you view the demo page just from file system. </del>

 > npm install -g puer